The below are our Beginner workshops for dancers just starting Modern Country swing.

 Engage!
 Making a Noticeable Performance: How to draw attention and interact on a basic level with your partner and crowd in social and competition dancing.

-Walk Before You Run: Developing a skilled approach to taking steps in dance including actions such as Peeling, Beveling, and Tendu, and discussing the foot positions used in Modern Country Swing for precise, controlled, and aesthetic floor patterns and striking actions.
+Connecting to the Floor: Developing a skilled approach to taking steps in dance including actions such as Peeling, Beveling, and Tendu, and discussing the foot positions used in Modern Country Swing for precise, controlled, and aesthetic floor patterns and striking actions.

 Creating Connection for the Novice: Teaches the difference between Linear Loading and Rotational Loading of connection, and how hand holds and body position alter how we create and control connection with our partner.